ELTGR/Mission_Planning/README.md

 - Launch UnityHub and ingnore the proposition.
 In **Installs** click on **Install Editor**.
 Go into **Archive**   click **download archive**, on the website look for the **version 2021.3.18**.Ones found click **Unity Hub**.
 The download must start into UnityHub.

--Next open the projet named Unity_Mission_Planning
+- Next open the projet named Unity_Mission_Planning

 - We will verify if all usefull Unity packages are install.
 For this go in Window > Manager.
 - In projet list packages, verify the presence of : Burst, Addressables and ROS TCP Connector.